-Even if you don’t love football or sports in general, you can find something to love about this weekend.
+Even if you don’t love football or sports in general, you can find something to love about Superbowl weekend.
 Perspective and curiosity are everything.

 I love a good football game.
 I’ve been a Broncos fan since my days at Western State many moons ago.
 But I find myself cheering for a lot of different teams, in honor of family and friends.
 I cheer for the